 Across Africa, for instance, the World Bank estimates that participation of young people in higher education is only about 7% in comparison to the global average of 30%.
 With a growing youth population in many countries, demand for tertiary education in the continent is only set to grow further.
 Technology clearly has a role to play in helping bridge the gap between educational supply and demand, and the possibilities are being actively explored through such forums as the annual E-learning Africa conference.

-Many universities, both in North America and throughout the rest of the world, are looking to technologies like video to offer them the ability to scale their programmes internationally.
+Many universities, both in North America and throughout the rest of the world, are looking scale their programmes both locally and internationally with the help of video technologies.
 This could be via a wholly virtual model or through more of a blended learning approach.

 In a survey carried out recently by the Economist’s Intelligence Unit, 61% of the universities they spoke to said that they believed online and distance courses would have the greatest effect on how higher education is delivered in the next five years.
 In addition, a quarter of those surveyed expected online and hybrid courses to attract more students and bring more revenue to their colleges or universities.
 The rise of MOOCs over the past few years has already shown that there is a huge appetite for wholly virtual courses.

 At Panopto, we are working with hundreds of institutions around the world and are seeing many of these trends play out amongst our user community.
 Many have already launched, or are planning to launch, online programmes, supported by activities such as lecture recording and event webcasting.
 Others are considering how they can combine the best of their bricks-and-mortar offering with the opportunities opened up by digital technologies through implementing blended learning approaches.
 This often starts with using video to flip the classroom, so that more basic instruction can be done in advance via bite-sized video clips or pre-recorded lecture content, thereby freeing up class time for more interactive work.